svoisen/sean.voisen.org/_posts/2022-12-31-favorite-books-2022.md

 <img src="{{site.url}}/assets/covers/reflective_practitioner@320.png" srcset="{{site.url}}/assets/covers/reflective_practitioner@640.png 640w" alt="Cover for The Reflective Practitioner by Donald Schon">
 </div>

-Like many avid readers approaching the beginning of a new year, I enjoy recounting the past year by partaking in a quick review of my annual reading history—particularly my _book_ reading history.
-Like ... well ... pretty much everyone, I do consume words in a multiply of forms: online articles and blog posts, academic papers, sometimes magazines.
-But books serve as thematic anchors in the sea of ideas in which I often find myself adrift.
-Their length and physicality (I like paper books) have a kind of mnemonic gravity.
+I enjoy recounting my past year by conducting a quick review of my annual reading.
+There's something about the experience of reading _books_ that helps them serve as waypoints for personal history.
+Indeed, I often find it easier to remember years by recounting what books I was reading at the time.
+Books are like thematic anchors in a sea of thoughts and memories; their length and physicality (I like paper books) have a kind of mnemonic gravity.

-I failed to account for my reading history in 2021, so this post is going to highlight my favorite books of both 2022 _and_ 2021.
+I failed to account for my reading history in 2021, so this post is going to highlight a few favorite books from both 2022 _and_ 2021.
 I've tacked the full list of everything I read at the bottom.
 (I also maintain a growing list of my lifetime favorites or most-influential books on my [reading page]({{ site.url }}/reading).)

 ---

 ## 2022 favorites

-I have a lot of favorites from the past year—I think I made some good choices—but I'm only highlighting two books here.
-Other favorites in non-fiction include [Patterns of Software](https://openlibrary.org/works/OL2966531W), [Einstein's Dreams](https://openlibrary.org/works/OL2937539W), and [Finite and Infinite Games](https://openlibrary.org/works/OL2669550W).
-In fiction, I enjoyed Vernor Vinge's [True Names](), one of the first books to give a fully fleshed-out vision of cyberspace.
+I have several favorites from the past year, but I'm only highlighting two books here.
+Other notable mentions in non-fiction include [Patterns of Software](https://openlibrary.org/works/OL2966531W) and [Finite and Infinite Games](https://openlibrary.org/works/OL2669550W).
+In fiction, I really enjoyed [Einstein's Dreams](https://openlibrary.org/works/OL2937539W), as well as Vernor Vinge's [True Names](https://openlibrary.org/works/OL1975716W), one of the founding stories of the "cyberpunk" genre.

 ### Ways of Being by James Bridle